holepunchto/bare-module/README.md

 #### `"imports"`

-A private mapping for imports specifiers within the package itself.
-For example the import field can be used to gain the same benefits as conditional exports for internal modules.

-Unlike the `"exports"` field, the `"imports"` field permits mapping to external packages.
+A private mapping for import specifiers within the package itself.
+Similar to `"exports"`, the `"imports"` field can be used to conditional import other packages within the package.
+But unlike `"exports"`, `"imports"` permits mapping to external packages.

 The rules are otherwise analogous to the ["exports" field](#conditional-exports).